A new kind of tide, grinding sand from granite, carving lines into shore,

 and a vast emptiness that is home to them no more.

 Huntington Lake, along with Edison and Florence lakes, in the central Sierra were dammed in the early 1900’s to supply energy to Los Angeles.
 The lake is seven miles long and fills 88,834 acre feet of the former valley.

-A note about photograph descriptions: I have included photograph descriptions so that this content is accessible to people with varying capabilities.
+About photo descriptions: I have included photo descriptions so that this content is accessible to people with various abilities.
 These descriptions may also offer viewers greater information as to what it is you are seeing in the photograph.
 If you have any comments or feedback on these descriptions and how they could offer more assistance, please contact me.